jtlovell/GENESPACE/readme.md

 ## 2.11 Build the pangenome

 GENESPACE uses the synteny constrained hits to predict gene positions against a chosen reference genome.
 Then the orthology networks are decoded into a tabular format, which we term a "pan-genome annotation".
+See 4.4 (pangenome pipeline details) for more information.

 ```r